zeeskhan1990/mongo-express-node-tours-api/readme.md

----
-title: An exhaustive sample Express Mongo app
+# An exhaustive sample Express Mongo app
----

-**Use-Case:**
+## Use-Case:

-A set of api endpoints for a tour & travel agency.
+A set of api endpoints (documentation available [here](https://documenter.getpostman.com/view/270577/SVtZuktV?version=latest)) for a tour & travel agency.
 The main components of it
 are:

--   Users – People who would access the system:
+-   **Users** – People who would access the system:

-    -   Admin
+    -   _Admin_

-    -   Lead-Guide: The lead guide for a tour
+    -   _Lead-Guide_: The lead guide for a tour

-    -   Guide: The other guides assigned to a tour
+    -   _Guide_: The other guides assigned to a tour

-    -   Customer: The end users who would purchase the tour
+    -   _Customer_: The end users who would purchase the tour

--   Tours – The actual tour details
+-   **Tours** – The actual tour details

--   Reviews – The reviews posted by customers for a particular tour
+-   **Reviews** – The reviews posted by customers for a particular tour

 -   Bookings – TBD

-**Technologies/Libraries used:**
+## Technologies/Libraries used:

 -   Nodemon